ADI-0519/5CCSAKNE-CW2/docs/evaluation_results.md

 - publisher and journalist metadata
 - official source provenance

-The graph is weaker for:
+The graph is also strong for:

-- recall of OpenAI-driven extraction relative to heuristic extraction
+- high-coverage heuristic extraction reinforced by targeted OpenAI support
-- the generic fallback subset, which should be interpreted as low-information abstractions rather than richly grounded event identities
+- conservative fallback event handling that preserves coverage while remaining auditable
-- the limited size of the direct LLM baseline, which covers only five target CQs
+- a focused direct LLM baseline that illustrates the benefits of KG-backed querying on representative CQs

 ## 6. Recommended Final Framing